 This medicine is available only with your doctor's prescription.

 Before Using This Medicine:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of hydrocortisone probutate topical in the pediatric population.
+Safety and effectiveness have not been established.
 However, because of this medicine's toxicity, it should be used with caution.
-Children and teenagers who must use this medicine should be checked often by their doctor since hydrocortisone probutate topical may be absorbed through the skin and can affect growth or cause other unwanted effects.
-Safety and effectiveness have not been established.
+Children and teenagers may absorb large amounts through the skin, which can cause serious side effects.
+If your child is using this medicine, follow your doctor's instructions very carefully.

 No information is available on the relationship of age to the effects of hydrocortisone probutate topical in geriatric patients.